'Star Wars' Actress And Author Carrie Fisher Dies, Aged 60

 Carrie was best known for her portrayal of Princess Leia in the original ‘Star Wars’ trilogy, a role which she reprised in the seventh instalment in the sci-fi series, ‘The Force Awakens’, released in 2015.

-She is also expected to appear in the eighth instalment, slated for release at the end of 2017.
+She is also expected to appear in the upcoming eighth film, slated for release at the end of 2017.

 Last week, Carrie was rushed to hospital after suffering cardiac arrest on board a flight from London to Los Angeles.

-Although she was initially reported to have been in “critical condition”, her mother offered an update on Christmas Day, insisting that she was “stable”, though was still in an intensive care unit.
+Although she was initially reported to have been in “critical condition”, her mother offered an update on Sunday (25 December), insisting that she was “stable”, though was still in an intensive care unit.

-Carrie is survived by her daughter, Billie, as well as her mother, the actress Debbie Reynolds.
+Carrie is survived by her daughter, Billie, as well as her mother, fellow actress Debbie Reynolds.